|

 or “Carrier” or “Affected.”
 Designation of Patterns A(A1), B(B1), and C(C1) for

+previous marker tests are retired.
 While the basic research of Aguirre and Acland spans decades,

 OptiGen’s prcd-PRA test evolved over the last 7 years, with the first marker